-Rabbi Stone is the current President of the Oregon Board of Rabbis as well as the chair of the Portland Community Mikveh.
-She also serves as adjunct faculty with the Judaic Studies department at Portland State University.
+Rabbi Stone is also currently the chair of Hesed Shel Emet (the Oregon Jewish Indigent Burial Society), Rabbinic mentor for TischPDX and Convener of Portland Interfaith Clergy Resistance.
+She serves as adjunct faculty with the Judaic Studies department at Portland State University.

-A native of Orlando, Rabbi Stone was ordained in 1991 by Hebrew Union College-Jewish Institute of Religion (Reform).
-In 1993-94 the World Union for Progressive Judaism sent her to the Ukraine, where she served as Rabbi of Congregation HaTikvah of Kiev and assisted in the establishment of progressive congregations in Ukraine that continue to flourish today.
-Between1995-2001, she served as associate rabbi at Congregation Beth Israel in Portland until moving to Israel for a two-year fellowship at the Mandel School for Educational and Social Leadership.
-From 2003 to the present, she has served as Congregation Shir Tikvah’s Rabbi and continued her studies of Jewish mysticism and traditional community.
-In 2010, she completed her doctorate at the Spertus Institute of Jewish Studies under the direction of Dr. Byron Sherwin.
+A native of Orlando Florida, Rabbi Stone studied at the Hebrew Union College-Jewish Institute of Religion in Jerusalem and New York (1986-1991).
+After two years at Temple Beth Israel in Miami Florida, in 1993 she accepted the invitation of the World Union for Progressive Judaism to teach and organize in Ukraine.
+She guided Congregation HaTikvah of Kiev and assisted in the establishment of progressive congregations throughout Ukraine that continue to flourish today.
+Between 1996-2001, she was associate rabbi at Congregation Beth Israel in Portland.
+In 2001 she was awarded a two-year fellowship at the Mandel School for Educational and Social Leadership.
+From 2003 to the present, she has served as the independent Portland east side Congregation Shir Tikvah’s Rabbi.
+In 2010, she completed her doctorate at the (non-denominational) Spertus Institute of Jewish Studies under the direction of Dr. Byron Sherwin.

 A Message From Rabbi Stone